tuirevii/aidok/README.md

 ## Desk Research

-We read over 25 articles and searched for possible current and competing devices, learned about the trends, AI, LLM, generative AI, etc. Here's a list of some the things we took a look at:
+We read over 25 articles and searched for possible current and competing devices, learned about the trends, AI, LLM, generative AI, etc. Here's a list of some of the things we took a look at:
 - Virve 2.0
 - AI & Generative AI
 - LLM